blueskyletters/blueskyletters.github.io/_drafts/ahalya-book-review.md

 _"Go woman, find your world yourself.
 The joy you seek deserves to be discovered"_

 _"Such is the voice of a teacher.
 It seeps into the mind through unseen pores and inspires the intelligence"_

+About the Photo: In the book, Ahalya receives a sari as a gift which is yellow in colour and has beetroot-violet borders.
+I attempted to recreate that sari with my mother's sari.
+Don't know if it turned out good, but it's fun clicking pictures that are inspired by the book itself.